camilavcoutinho/VTEX-Language-Hub/README.md

 # VTEX-design
-Ongoing project to create a landing page to the VTEX Design initiative.
+Ongoing project to create a landing page to the VTEX Writing initiative.